-A two hour 40 minute written HSC external examination, including listening, reading and writing skills.
+HSC Examination - two hour 40 minute written examination.
 A five minute oral examination.

 The study of French provides students with opportunities for continued learning and for future employment and experience, both domestically and internationally, in areas such as public relations, commerce, hospitality, education, marketing, international relations, media and tourism.